kingak4/Cub3d/README.md

-# Hello, this is my take on 42 Warsaw project called "cub3D".
+# This is 42 Warsaw project called "cub3D".

 This project is about building a realistic 3D graphical representation of the inside of a maze from a first-person perspective using ray-casting principles.
 As a student I need to follow rules such as: limited usage of external libraries, all the code needs to follow the 42 norm.